LinuxCommandLibrary

 systemd-cat

-Connect command output to journal
+Connect command output to the systemd journal

 TLDR